rickyrihan/MaDurga/README.md

 # MaDurga
-Draw Ma Durga by Turtle
+Draw Ma Durga by Turtle module on Python 3